 As a New Yorker, you know how expensive things can be, but you also know a lot of these expenses are important.
 With a median household income of $57,369, New Yorkers spend just over 37% of their household income on home ownership.
 This places New York at number five for states whose residents spend the most on home ownership.
 The median home value in New York is $288,200, with an average household size of just over 2.5 people.

-Determining Home Insurance Premiums in New York
+What Goes into Home Insurance Premiums in New York?

 What goes into the price of your home insurance policy?
 Your provider may look at unique characteristics of your home and neighborhood when determining your premium, such as the cost of building a home in your area, the area’s crime rates and other statistics, the size of your home, and the year it was built.
 Even your financial background (i.e. your credit score) can factor into your monthly rate.